shawnweisfeld/20200109_MCWAzureDevOps/docs/lab.md

 1. Open the **Azure Cloud Shell** to the folder where the Student Files were unzipped (i.e. studentfiles).
 Then, navigate to the **tailspintoysweb** folder which contains the source code for our web application.

-    > **Note**: If this folder doesn't exist ensure you followed the instructions in the Before the HOL.
+    > **Note**: If this folder doesn't exist ensure you followed the setup instructions.

 2. Open Code to this folder by typing: